Lacatin/ING---StoreManagement/README.md

 - **Implement Proper User Authentication & Management**
   - Currently, authentication uses in-memory users with static credentials.
   - Future development should implement a `User` entity and repository to store users in the database.
   - Roles should be managed dynamically, allowing creation and modification of users and roles at runtime.

+---

+## Testing
+Endpoints can be tested using the [attached Postman collection](src/main/resources/ING%20-%20Store%20Management.postman_collection.json)